Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelToModelMapping.md

 ### Converter

-Gets the converter.

-    The default value is TwoWay.
+Gets the converter.The default value is TwoWay.

 ### ConverterType

-Gets the type of the converter.

-    The default value is TwoWay.
+Gets the type of the converter.The default value is TwoWay.

+### IgnoredProperties

+Gets the ignored properties.